Economic transparency: Cost-benefit analysis of transparency

 Increased transparency can improve an efficient allocation of resources, make governments more accountable, undermine the power of special interests, and thus lead to improved policies and institutions (Glennerster and Shin, 2008, p.
 184).
 Furthermore, ”as improved transparency raises efficiency (especially the efficiency of investment in new technology), it has the potential to raise growth” (Forssbaeck and Oxelheim, 2015, p.
 17).

 It also decreases a firm’s or state’s cost of capital.
 This has been studied on investing behavior in emerging markets.
 Whenever there was insufficient transparency and negative information appeared, investors could not distinguish between individual firms and borrowers, thus they departed investments from the entire market.
-This explanation is also applicable to the 2008 global financial crisis.
+This explanation is also applicable to the 2008 financial crisis.
 Banks did not have enough information on their partners’ solvency which led to the collapse of the interbank market.
 In conclusion, countries and companies with transparent policies have lower borrowing costs, get more investment, and are less susceptible to financial crises.